Naralas/PR_Course_Team/README.md

 #### Results

-The accuracy on the test set was
+The accuracy found on the test set was 95.91 %.
-The model was training using different learning rates, after which we selected the one that yielded the best results on the validation set, which was $lr = 0.001$ (see Plot below).
+The model was trained using different learning rates, after which we selected the one that yielded the best results on the validation set, which was $lr = 0.001$ (see Plot below).

 We were surprised to see that without any modification to our CNN architecture, we were able to achieve such precision on the test set.